MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-overview.md

 ## Which version of the PS5™ and PS4™ SDKs are supported?

-The supported Sony PlayStation SDK versions can be found at [PS5 SDK Compatibility](https://udn.unrealengine.com/s/article/Switch-SDK-Updates-Path) or in the corresponding .cs file of UnrealBuildTool.
+The supported Sony PlayStation SDK versions can be found at [PS4 SDK Compatibility](https://udn.unrealengine.com/s/article/PS4-SDK-Compatibility), [PS5 SDK Compatibility](https://udn.unrealengine.com/s/article/Switch-SDK-Updates-Path), or in the corresponding .cs file of UnrealBuildTool.
   - \Engine\Platforms\[PS4|PS5]\Source\Programs\UnrealBuildTool\
     - UE4: UEBuild[PS4|PS5].cs
     - UE5.0: [PS4|PS5]PlatformSDK.cs
     - UE5.1 and UE5.2: [PS4|PS5]PlatformSDK.Versions.cs

 >[!NOTE]
-> In order to access Unreal’s Doucmentation and UDN forum at the link above, you must be a registered Unreal Developer.
+> In order to access Unreal’s Documentation and UDN forum at the link above, you must be a registered Unreal Developer and tented for the specific platform.

 ## Pricing